Skip to main content

 # Check node info

-If Elasticsearch security is disabled (development only):
+If security is disabled (development clusters), no auth is needed:

 Verify access (no auth)